Shehbaz Sharif: Economic policy

 Soon after Sharif's swearing-in ceremony, the government announced a relief package that included various measures such as raising the minimum wage from Rs.
 21,000 to Rs.
 25,000, subsidising wheat flour, a 10% raise in pensions, and a government employee salary reduction to less than Rs.
 100,000 rupees.
 He also revived the Benazir Income Support Programme for poverty reduction, expanding it to educational aid.

 In order to resolve skyrocketing fuel prices, Sharif sought to amplify energy production from power projects.
 He expressed his intentions to resolve the lack of profit from Pakistan's coal of reserves, suggesting that the Thar Engro Coal Power Project could be connected to other coal-powered plants and amplify production to up to 4,000 megawatts.
 Sharif further suggested that the Thar Project could revive the national economy and save the government up to $6 billion as the expenditure on energy imports rose to $24 billion.

 Under Sharif's premiership, Pakistan's inflation rate skyrocketed to a multi-decade high of 27.3% in September 2022 and 37.97% in May 2023.

 In January 2023, 7 million textile workers became unemployed due to decreasing exports and the government's failure to end the economic crisis.

 Despite negotiations with the International Monetary Fund (IMF) for a relief package for Pakistan's economy, the Pakistani rupee continued to depreciate under Sharif's tenure, with increasing inflation, unemployment, and low profits damaging business in Pakistan.
 The government's target of $7.7 billion for FY 2023 for foreign commercial loans also slumped, with only $0.2 billion gained from July to October 2022.

 Sharif's government continued negotiations with the IMF for a relief package to mitigate the effects of the economic crisis, with a staff-level agreement reached in June 2023 for a $3 billion stand-by arrangement.
 In July 2023, the IMF's executive board approved the loan and begin a disbursement of roughly $1.2 billion.
 To secure the loan, Sharif's government instituted austerity measures in its annual budget, raising taxes by $750 million and hiking its interest rate to 22%, measures to curb inflation.

 2022 Pakistan floods

 In 2022, Sindh and Balochistan received more rainfall than the August average, with 784% and 500% more, respectively.
-In addition to this rise in rainfall, southern Pakistan experienced back-to-back heat waves in May and June 2022, which were record-setting made more likely by climate change.
-These conditions created a strong thermal low that brought heavier rains than usual. on 25 August 2022, Sharif's government declared a nationwide state of emergency due to the floods, which killed 1,760 people and caused over roughly $30–40 billion in damage.
+In addition to this rise in rainfall, southern Pakistan experienced back-to-back heat waves in May and June 2022, which were record-setting and made more likely by climate change.
+These conditions created a strong thermal low that brought heavier rains than usual.
+On 25 August 2022, Sharif's government declared a nationwide state of emergency due to the floods, which killed around 1,700 people and caused over roughly $30–40 billion in damage.